Pece17/IoTBeacon/README.md

 - Pekka Hämäläinen - Project worker and secretary
 - Joni Mattsson - Project worker

-# Ubuntu server
+# Ubuntu server (Work in progress)

 (add text, specifications etc?)

-## Ubuntu server initialization (work in progress, make a one big heading? add under headings for more steps?)
+## Ubuntu server initialization (Work in progress > make a one big heading? > add subheadings for more specific steps?)

 We made a bootable Linux USB stick with Kingston 8GB flash drive using Rufus 3.8 to create an ISO-image with Xubuntu 16.04.3